Clemex/typescript-react-template/readme.md

 ## FAQ

-Q: Can I have support for [Hot Reloading] for React(https://gaearon.github.io/react-hot-loader/)?
+Q: Can I have support for [Hot Reloading](https://gaearon.github.io/react-hot-loader/) for React?

 A: There is a project that [demos this on Github](https://github.com/Glavin001/react-hot-ts) but the [issues reported](https://github.com/Glavin001/react-hot-ts/issues) make me think it is not a good idea.
 If you want to experiment with this I suggest creating a branch and trying it out.
 You will have to run [`npm run eject` from the create-react-app tool](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#npm-run-eject) to abandon using the scripts for managing the configuration.